 The features of borderline personality disorder can seriously impair a marriage relationship and can also seriously limit one’s ability to capably parent children.
 If your spouse evidences signs of a borderline personality disorder and you are contemplating a divorce or dissolution, you will need the services of a law firm that truly understands the implications of this disorder and that can guide you to wise decisions about your families’ future.

-At Edward F. Whipps & Associates we have over 30 years of experience in handling cases where one of the parties has borderline personality disorder.
+At Edward F. Whipps & Associates we have decades of experience in handling cases where one of the parties has borderline personality disorder.
 We know how to be sure that it will be properly established on terms that the court will understand and appreciate.
 We also know how to structure legal approaches that meet client’s and their children’s psychological needs while also keeping in mind the psychological problems of others.

 Contact a Divorce and Dissolution Attorney in Columbus, Ohio